GabiVelasco/MoviesSeries-Reviews/readme.md

 ## Overview

+This is a web application for browsing, reviewing, and rating movies and TV series, created by the web developer Gabriela Velasco.
+The app allows users to explore various entertainment options, submit and read reviews, and manage their favorite movies and series.
+It features a user-friendly interface and is optimized for both desktop and mobile devices.

 The Movies Series Reviews App is a web application designed to allow users to browse, review, and rate movies and TV series.
 Users can explore a wide range of movies and series, read reviews from other users, and submit their own reviews.
 This app provides a user-friendly interface and comprehensive information about various entertainment options.

 ## Features